“Just keep in mind: the more we value things outside our control, the less control we have.”– Epictetus

 The Canadian Emergency Response Benefit (CERB) opened today—a government program that provides $500 a week for up to 16 weeks as temporary income for Canadians affected by COVID-19.
 In a wise move to prevent system overload, the applications are staggered according to birth month, with January, February, and March up first.
 Nearly 800,000 have already applied, as the number of jobless claims surged past 2.13 million after lockdowns.

 Within my family, our primary sources of income are from real estate and hospitality.
 Two industries that ground to a halt and are being decimated because of the pandemic.
-My dad has seen better days, as the Regional Director of Al Habtoor Group, his salary was cut 60%, his benefits taken away, and adding insult to injury, his only savings in Lebanon, a country that for the first time defaulted on its debts.
+My dad has seen better days, as the Regional Director of Al Habtoor Group, the majority of his salary was cut, benefits taken away, and adding insult to injury, his only savings in Lebanon, a country that for the first time defaulted on its debts.

 Not even tech companies are immune to an economic shutdown, no matter the vertical.
 Some are adjusting to a remote work environment, but sadly others may not weather the storm.
 It will be interesting to see the transformation of many a business, as meetings are reduced, hours spread out, commuting and various hard costs eliminated.
 I imagine productivity is seen in an equal or greater capacity.
 There might be no option of turning back.